yhwang1990/minimum-coresets/README.md

 # Generalized-RMS

-A C++ implementation of algorithms in our paper "GRMR: Generalized Regret-Minimizing Representatives".
+A C++ implementation of algorithms in our paper "Computing Minimum Coresets for Maxima Representation of Multidimensional Data".

 ## Dependencies

 - Ubuntu: 18.04.3 LTS
 - GCC: 7.4+
 - CMake: 3.5+
+- ANN: 1.1.2
 - GLPK: 4.65

 ## How to run